ologbonowiwi/spinning-cube/README.md

 Hey, this is my spinning cube project!

-I did this project just for fun, and this is the cube looks:
+I did this project just for fun, and this is how the cube looks like:

 ![spinning cube](static/spinning-cube.gif)